-Gov Fintiri Sacks LG Staff Employed from April 2016 To Date | Leadership Newspaper
+Gov Fintiri Sacks LG Staff Employed From April 2016 To Date | Leadership Newspaper

 “We have started transferring power to the third tier and it is not going to be business as usual.

-Meanwhile further said his administration has resumed government feeding of boarding students in secondary schools in the state.
+Meanwhile, he said that his administration has resumed government feeding of boarding students in secondary schools in the state.

 The feeding programme had resumed in nine schools and would soon be extended to cover all the 52 boarding schools in the state.